pourmand1376/pourmand1376/README.md

 **More Explanation**:

 - **GIT**: I have good experience in working with git (you can see my pull requests in github) and I've taken quite a few courses (one of which is Mosh Hamedani's course).
+In fact, everything in my life is managed by git (even my daily notes in obisidian).
 - **Docker**: Also Mosh Hamedani's course on docker :).
 I have also added docker support to some of open source projects like `ai-folio`, `simorq`.
 - **SQL-Server**: Lots of experience in optimizing SQL-server queries.
 Probably, the most noticable one was a 100x optimization on a task that is done frequently.
 - **C#**: I can say I've taken all mosh courses.
 I love mosh :) I think his courses are of the best quality.
 I've worked with c# in industry for 4 years.
 After learning all libraries and different aspects, I decided that I want to be an ML scientist.
 So python is the way to go.
 - **Python**: Something that everyone should know.
-- **Pytorch**: It's been a year ... so still not a professional.
+- **Numpy**: I think one of the best ways to master numpy is by practice ([this repo](https://github.com/rougier/numpy-100) has been very useful).
+- **Pytorch**: I have learned it via practice.
+Still, It has lots of stuff going on.
 - **Tensorflow**: to some extent.
 Not a professional.

 ## Latest Blog Posts